Student Attendance Expectations

 All schools have an annual Open House during the fall of each year.
 Parents/guardians and patrons are encouraged to attend.
 Schools will notify parents concerning the dates and times for Open House.

-Parent-Teacher Conferences are scheduled twice per year as opportunities for families to meet with their child's teacher to check on their student's learning progress.
+Parent-Teacher Conferences are scheduled twice per year as opportunities for families to meet with their child's teacher to check on their student’s learning progress.
 Contact your teacher to check on their progress throughout the year.
-Families can call the school to schedule a meeting with a school faculty member before going to the school.
-Scheduling a meeting assures the faculty member will be available to meet with you and be prepared with information to address your concerns.
+Families can call the school to schedule a meeting with school staff before going to the school.
+Scheduling a meeting ahead of time assures the staff member will be available to meet with you and be prepared with information to address your concerns.

-Be conscious of the content your student could potentially read.
-The grade-level reading lists below represent possible texts your child may study in class this year as whole-class novel studies.
+The grade-level reading lists below represent possible texts your child may study in class this year as a class.
 Your child’s teacher will choose titles from this list; however, not every title on the list will be read.
 If you have concerns regarding any of the novels, please contact your child’s teacher immediately so that they can assist you in assigning your child an alternate text.
 Requests for the alternate text must be received prior to the novel study and within the first three weeks of the semester.
 Supplemental materials such as short stories, articles, poems, speeches, frequently-used websites, etc. will be accessible on Canvas and/or distributed in class.
 This list does not include Literature Circle opportunities.

 All texts selected align with Oklahoma State Reading Standards 2 and 3; additionally, district libraries support Standard 8.